 Much like other ex vivo models, a current limitation of studying angiogenesis in the rat mesentery culture model is the lack of blood flow.
-Shear stress caused by blood flow has been shown to play a role in endothelial cell morphology and proliferation as well as angiogenesis17-19.
-For the representative results presented in Figure 4, the angiogenic responses could be associated with the serum conditions alongside the absence of shear stress and the absence of shear stress may alone even be sufficient to induce an angiogenic response in cultured networks.
+Shear stress caused by blood flow has been shown to play a role in endothelial cell morphology and proliferation as well as angiogenesis^{17,18,19}.
+For the representative results presented in Figure 4, the absence of shear stress alone may have been sufficient to induce an angiogenic response in the cultured networks.
 However, we know that based on our initial publication characterizing the rat mesentery culture model8, that media supplementation causes increased angiogenesis versus media alone.
 Future studies incorporating flow within the cultured microvascular networks are undoubtedly needed to more closely mimic the in vivo scenario.
 Potential approaches for incorporating flow might include cannulation of network feeding arterioles or even cannulation of further upstream arteries within the fat border of mesenteric windows.
 However, despite the lack of flow, the viability of multiple cell types, the maintenance of blood and lymphatic microvascular networks, and cell proliferation during angiogenesis supports the rat mesentery culture model's relative increased level of complexity compared to cell based in vitro models.
-We speculate the lack of flow becomes a more significant issue during longer culture periods, as tissues that are cultured for longer than approximately 10 days display a reduced network hierarchy.